Adoption & Post-Adoption Resources

 - Texas Christian University's Institute of Child Development strives to help children suffering from the effects of early trauma, abuse and/or neglect.
-They conduct research to deepen understanding about the complex needs of these children and how to help them overcome social, behavioral, and emotional challenges.
+They conduct research to deepen understanding of the complex needs of these children and how to help them overcome social, behavioral, and emotional challenges.
 Through various outreach initiatives, they train professionals in Trust-Based Relational Intervention®, a research-based, holistic model developed by Dr. Karyn Purvis and Dr. David Cross.
-They are not a service provider, and do not provide clinical services of any kind.
+They are not a service provider and do not provide clinical services of any kind.

 - The Center for Adoption Support and Education (C.A.S.E.), based in Maryland, provides specialized clinical services; parent and professional training and education; adoption advocacy at the community, national, and international levels; participating in groundbreaking adoption research; fundraising; and the development and production of print and electronic resources to aid adopted children, families, and the professionals who support them.

 - Michelle Rigg is a Licensed Clinical Social Worker with a Master’s degree in social work.
 She is a Registered Play Therapist and trained as a TBRI© practitioner and in Theraplay©.
 Michelle has over 25 years of direct practice and administrative experience working with birth families, foster/adoptive families, and children in domestic and international adoption.
 In addition to serving as a Home Study Coordinator with America World Adoption since 2015, she is in private practice as a child and family therapist in Dallas, Texas.
 With a special interest in interpersonal neurobiology, she works with families parenting children from birth to 12 years of age, using trauma-informed, attachment-focused, play-based interventions.
 She can be reached at email@example.com.
 Michelle is also associated with a group of adoption competent professionals who provide a variety of services, and you can find more information at their website: http://blossomdfw.com .